HOME Back

 None

-Get a close up view of the world's longest suspension bridge from this seaside park
+Get a close-up view of a suspension bridge over the Seto Inland Sea that ranks among the world’s longest from this seaside park

 HYOGO TOURISM BUREAU

-Established in 1900 Maiko Park is Japan’s oldest prefectural urban park.
-This 7.8 hectare park, about 20 km west of Kōbe, was once Maiko Beach.
-It’s long been a highly scenic spot with the white sandy seashore dotted with pine trees offering a picturesque view across to Awaji Island.
-Since 1998, the park has also been a prime vantage point for a close up view of the Akashi Kaikyō Bridge, the world’s longest suspension bridge.
+Established in 1900, Maiko Park is Japan’s oldest prefectural urban park.
+This 7.8-hectare park, about 20 kilometers west of Kobe, was once Maiko Beach.
+It’s long been a highly scenic spot with a white sandy seashore dotted with pine trees offering a picturesque view across to Awaji Island.
+Since 1998, the park has also been a prime vantage point for a close-up view of the Akashi Kaikyo Bridge, one of the world’s longest suspension bridges.

 How to get there